Glycolysis / Gluconeogenesis

 - These unique paths are highlighted in blue font in the flowcharts below.

-Picture_Glycolysis and Gluconeogenesis Pathways
+Picture Glycolysis and Gluconeogenesis Pathways

 Picture_Glycolysis and Gluconeogenesis Pathways – Simplified